5 Emerging AgTech Industry Trends (2023)

 John Deere, one of the largest tractor manufacturers in the world, is bringing automation to field crops.

-The company unveiled a fully autonomous tractor at CES 2022 that should be available to farmers later this year.
+The company unveiled a fully autonomous tractor at CES 2022.

 The tractor works with very little human intervention.
 Farmers control it from their app and are notified via the app if anything goes awry.